 A city steeped in history, Savannah is home to extraordinary architecture, natural beauty and an abundance of unique attractions.
 While on vacation, stroll through the charming country squares, marvel at the historic homes and visit the other points of interest.
 But before you head home, be sure to include these historic Savannah churches on your itinerary.

 Known as the “Hostess City of the South,” Savannah is brimming with ornate antebellum architecture, manicured parks, horse-drawn carriages and plenty of culture.
-Established in 1733 as a British colony, Savannah has become one of the top cultural hubs in the Southeast featuring everything from American Impressionism exhibitions to live music and theater events.
+Established in 1733 as a British colony, Savannah has become one of the top cultural hubs in the Southeast featuring everything from American Impressionism exhibitions, unique museums, as well as plenty of live music and theater events.
 So without further ado, here is a list of the top destinations for discovering the arts in charming Savannah.

 Savannah is one of the most charming and beautiful cities in the world.
 With its laid-back pace and friendly locals, casual elegance and Victorian charm, it’s one of the most popular vacation destinations in the country.
 When planning your trip to Georgia’s first city, be sure to plan for transportation to and from all the attractions and sights.
 Here’s a guide to the top ways to get around Savannah.